E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/ElVibRot_TID_MPI/readme.rst

 This module is a part of the `ElVibRot <https://github.com/lauvergn/ElVibRot-TnumTana>`_ package designed for general quantum dynamics simulation using curvilinear coordinates.
 The code has no built-in limitation in terms of the number of degrees of freedom.
-It applied a numerical but exact kinetic energy operator with Tnum [Tn]_, which enables much flexibility in the choice of the curvilinear coordinates.
+It applied a numerical but exact kinetic energy operator with Tnum [Tn1]_, which enables much flexibility in the choice of the curvilinear coordinates.
-To avoid the conventional direct-product basis sets and grids, the Smolyak algorithm [Sm]_ is employed to make possible the simulation of larger systems.
+To avoid the conventional direct-product basis sets and grids, the Smolyak algorithm [Sm1]_ is employed to make possible the simulation of larger systems.

 Background Information